sledorze/HaxeManual/md/manual/types-interfaces.md

 * `interface` keyword is used instead of `class` keyword
 * functions do not have any expressions
-* any field must have an explicit type
+* every field must have an explicit type

 Interfaces, unlike structural subtyping, describe a **static relation** between classes.
-A given class is only considered to be compatible to an interface if it explicitely states so:
+A given class is only considered to be compatible to an interface if it explicitly states so:

 ```haxe
 class Point implements Printable { }